 They nod knowingly.
 Yep, she really isn’t from around here, they realize.

-But despite all of that, I’m not entirely lost anymore.
-Since the first week, I’ve been able to get to lots of places, at least the important places where I go regularly.
+Despite all of that, I’m not entirely lost anymore.
+Since my first week, I’ve learned how to get to lots of places – at least the important places where I go regularly.

 And I’ve learned a few characters!
-There are several that I recognize on signs on the street all the time and get inordinately excited about (person, big, sky/heaven, mouth, fire, one, two, three, ten, field/factory, man, woman, king, China, middle, above, below, tree … that might be all of them).
+There are several that I recognize on signs on the street all the time and get inordinately excited about.
+This is my written vocabulary: person, big, sky/heaven, mouth, fire, one, two, three, ten, field/factory, man, woman, king, China, middle, above, below, tree… that might be all of them right now.

 It’s a strange way to learn a language; despite doing my best to attend Mandarin classes when I’m not teaching, I’m picking up characters separately from learning how to say words.
-So, I don’t know how to say the words for most of those characters that I recognize, and I don’t know what the characters look like for most of the things I know how to say – namely, “One bottle of cold beer,” “I don’t understand,” “Two bottles of cold beer,” “Thank you,” “Chicken,” “Open the gate,” (I got really excited when I used that one for the first time getting home one night), and, “University of Jinan, west campus,” (AKA, “Please take me home and don’t murder me or rip me off, cabbie.”
-So far it’s worked really well.)
+So, I don’t know how to pronounce most of those characters that I recognize.
+And I don’t know what the characters look like for most of the things I know how to say – namely, “One bottle of cold beer,” “I don’t understand,” “Two bottles of cold beer,” “Thank you,” “Chicken,” “Open the gate,” (I got really excited when I used that one for the first time getting home the other night), and, “University of Jinan, west campus.”
+When I say that last one, in my head I’m thinking, “Please take me home and don’t murder me or rip me off, cabbie.”
+So far it’s worked really well.